plone/training/docs/mastering-plone/relations.md

 ### Plone 5.2 and older

-In older Plone versions you can use [collective.relationhelpers](https://pypi.org/project/collective.relationhelpers) to create and read relations and backrelations in a very similar way.
+In older Plone versions you can use [collective.relationhelpers](https://pypi.org/project/collective.relationhelpers) to create and read relations and inverse relations in a very similar way.

 ## Exercise 1